 It also means that…

-Prior to getting approved for coverage at any rate, most (if not all) life insurance companies are going to want to ask you a series of questions about your Aortic Murmur so that they can get an idea of just how “serious” condition is and what kind of “risk” you will pose to them should they decide to approve your life insurance application.
+Before getting approved for coverage, at any rate, most (if not all) life insurance companies are going to want to ask you a series of questions about your Aortic Murmur.
+This way, they can get an idea of just how “serious” condition is and what kind of “risk” you will pose to them should they decide to approve your life insurance application.